Skip to Main Content

 Glossary: Brand vs. Trademark

 A trademark is the legal instantiation of your brand.
-Branding includes many elements, including the look and feel of your website or product, logos, and other presentation.
+Branding includes many elements, including the look and feel of your website or product, logos, and other presentations.
 Trademarks are the specific symbols that you use to promote your software product or service to end users.
-A consistently used project name and logo are typically the trademarks that a new end user or consumer associates with the actual software product releases your project produces.
+A consistently-used project name and logo are typically the trademarks that a new end user or consumer associates with the actual software product releases your project produces.

 Other Trademark Policies And Guidelines